Seafood-Globalization-Lab/knb-submit/README.md

-# Submit stable ARTIS version to data repository
+# Submit ARTIS to data repository

 ARTIS uses the The Knowledge Network for Biocomplexity [KNB](https://knb.ecoinformatics.org/) data repository to archive and distribute stable releases of the model codebase and resulting database.
+Archiving, documenting and openly distributing ARTIS is a critical component in contributing the model and dataset to the larger open-science and reproducible science community.
+ARTIS uses KNB as an access point for anyone to download the [ARTIS model codebase and clean inputs](doi:10.5063/F1862DXT) and output [ARTIS database](doi:10.5063/F1CZ35N7)

-Archiving, documenting and openly distributing ARTIS is a critical component in maintaining an open-science and open-source model and dataset.
-KNB issues unique DOIs (digital object identifier) to each data package and every version of the package for consistent and reliable citations that assists reproducible analyses and approriate attribution.
+KNB is guided by FAIR (findable, accessible, interoperable, resuble) principles of data sharing and preservation and issues unique DOIs (digital object identifier) to each data package and every version of the package for long term access.

 ## Resources